Seppywap/app-dev/README.md

 # app-dev
-My favorite series of all time
+My favorite series of all time:
 **A song of Ice and Fire**